 The climate is considered temperate with average lows ranging close to 45 degrees F and summer temperatures reaching toward 90 degrees F thanks to the proximity of the sea and associated humidity.

 It is believed that Alexander the Great founded the city of Alexandria in 331 BC.
 During ancient times, it was an important cultural and intellectual center.
 Since its establishment, religion has always been important within the city, from being the center of Hellenism to later becoming home to the largest community of Jewish people in the world.
 It also, for a number of years, served as the capital of Egypt.

 The city played a significant role during Napoleon’s expedition in the late 1700s.
-It was taken by the French before being taken by the British just a few years later.
-In the early 1800s, the city was rebuilt and redeveloped, restoring it back to its former glory.
+The French took it before being taken by the British just a few years later.
+In the early 1800s, the city was rebuilt and redeveloped, restoring it to its former glory.

-Today, Alexandria is the site of many ancient and historic landmarks.
+Today, Alexandria is the site of many ancient and historical landmarks.
 It is also home to many religious buildings, as well as higher education colleges and universities.
-The city has two airports, multiple highways, an intracity commuter rail, four ports and a variety of museums.
-It is also a very populat tourist destination.
+The city has two airports, many highways, an intracity commuter rail, four ports, a variety of museums, and is also a popular tourist destination.

 Alexandria Population Growth